 Wright is the Arno Lenz Memorial Associate Professor of Water Resources Engineering in the Department of Civil and Environmental Engineering.

-FEMA is funding Wright and collaborator Antonia Sebastian, an assistant professor of earth, marine and environmental sciences at the University of North Carolina at Chapel Hill, for up to four years and a total of $2 million, to support the remapping project.
+FEMA is funding Wright and collaborator Antonia Sebastian, an assistant professor of earth, marine and environmental sciences at the University of North Carolina at Chapel Hill, $500,000 in 2024-25 to support the project.
+Given the substantial need and interest at FEMA and other government agencies, Wright anticipates additional funding opportunities and research support in the near future for continued efforts at modernizing federal approaches to flood risk management.